ChanonTonmai/ADS1115-VHDL-with-AXI-DMA/README.md

 The i2c_master.vhd is reference from digikey.

 ## sdk
-The C code that use to start the AXI DMA and also communication with the axi_for_i2c.vhd
+The C code that use to start the AXI DMA and also communication with the axi_for_i2c.vhd You can see that in the axi_for_i2c.vhd is provide for config the ADS1115 pga and dr. The pga and dr is stand for programmable gain amplifiers and data rate.
+The data rate is known as sampling rate which config for appropriate signal.
+To setting pga and dr, you need to write the AXI to the axi_for_i2c_bass_address + 0x08 and set bit 5 downto 3 is for pga and bit 8 downto 6 is for dr.

 ## bd
 block design which is generate from "export block design" in vivado.
 Note that we did not test this file.